 Mahlab

-Mahlab is the spice produced from the seed kernels within the cherry pits of the St. Lucie tree (Prunus mahaleb), a deciduous tree in the rose family.
+Mahlab is the spice produced from the seed kernels within the cherry pits of the Saint Lucie tree (Prunus mahaleb), a deciduous tree in the rose family.

 Mahlab on white board